dauwhe/why-books/EPUB-manifesto.md

 ### 1. Find the EPUB that *is*, not the EPUB we want.

 Before we change EPUB any more, we need to find out what is supported today.
-Authors are less interested in what should work than in what does work.
+EPUB creators are less interested in what should work than in what does work.
 Let's create a version of epub that is tested, that includes *only* features that are widely implemented, a spec that's fact instead of fiction.

 To do this we need tests, and we need lots of reading systems that pass the tests.
 What is the EPUB we can trust?
 Let's find out.